Alfresco/alfresco-sdk/docs/it-working.md

 ```

 This is specially useful when the ACS endpoint is not exposed at the default location (`http://localhost:8080/alfresco`).
 This property is important when the
 development environment is run using Docker Toolbox (old Windows and MacOS versions).
-In this case, the container exposed ports are not mapped to localhost,
+In this case, the container exposed ports are not mapped to `localhost`,
 but to a custom IP provided by the Virtual Box virtual machine (i.e. `http://192.168.99.100:8080/alfresco`).

 * The All-In-One project utility scripts (`run.sh` / `run.bat`) offer two different tasks to execute the integration tests: